David Yaari: Community and Civic Life

 Yaari has been active with several philanthropic organizations, including many which he founded.

 In 2007, he founded and Chaired the Council of Young Jewish Presidents.

 For Israel's 60th anniversary in 2008, David conceived of and chaired the official New York celebration at Radio City Music Hall and was selected as the Grand Marshall of the 2008 Salute to Israel Parade.

 Upon arriving in Israel, he was appointed as the CEO of Hillel Israel, the Israeli affiliate of Hillel International.

 The Jewish Daily Forward ranked him one of the 50 most influential Jewish Americans in 2008.

 Political life

 In 2004, he was part of a dedicated team to work in Florida to help re-elect President George W. Bush and during that time served on the Knesset’s international committee to develop an Israeli Constitution.

 In 2017, Yaari arranged a briefing on the state of AntiSemitism at the Israeli Knesset.

 Personal life

 In 2008, Yaari married Sivan, the founder of Innovation: Africa.
-In 2009 the couple moved to Israel and since 2011, they live in Tel Aviv with their three children.
+In 2009 the couple moved to Israel and since 2011, they live in Herzliya with their three children.